 Loss of vision due to cataract surgery claims

 Loss of vision due to cataract surgery claims are for when the negligence by the surgeon or the surgical team causes a loss of vision in one or both eyes.
-To go for cataract surgery and lose your sight is a severe trauma for any patient to endure.
+To go for routine cataract surgery and then lose your sight is a severe trauma for any patient to endure.

 The loss of vision could happen when the surgeon perforates the eye or slices a nerve during negligent surgery.
 A severe infection can cause a loss of vision or damage the eye, so it cannot take a replacement lens, resulting in the loss of vision.